WarBean/hyperboard/README.md

 ## Usage

 HyperBoard is easy to use.
-It is composed of three components: **Server**, **Agent** and **Dashboard**.
+It is composed of three parts: **Server**, **Agent** and **Dashboard**.
 In general, when playing with deep neural networks on some remote server, you can

 - launch **HyperBoard Server** on the same remote server
-- setup your new hyperparameters, then call **HyperBoard Agent** to register some curves at the **HyperBoard Server** for this time
+- set up your new hyperparameters, then call **HyperBoard Agent** to register some curves at the **HyperBoard Server** for this time
 - start model training and for each K iteration, call **HyperBoard Agent** to send cross entropy, accuracy, BELU, etc to **HyperBoard Server**
 - open **HyperBoard Dashboard** on your local browser, watch the curves growing

 You can also run HyperBoard Server on your local PC.
 Currently, HyperBoard Server and Agent have been tested on Mac OS and Ubuntu.
 HyperBoard Dashboard has been tested on Firefox, Chrome and Safari.

-Here's the details:
+Here are the details:

 ### Prepare a directory for storing records